Danny Sullivan's Indy Heat

 Danny Sullivan's Indy Heat is a 1991 racing game developed and published in arcades by Leland Corporation.
-It stars American IndyCar driver Danny Sullivan, and features the tracks of the CART series of the early 1990s.
+It stars American Indy car driver Danny Sullivan, and features the tracks of the CART series of the early 1990s.
 Home versions of the game were released for the Nintendo Entertainment System, Amiga, Atari ST, and Commodore 64.

 Gameplay

-Indy Heat featured four-player capability, and was similar in gameplay to Super Off Road.
+Indy Heat featured three-player capability for the arcade version (four-player capability for the NES), and was similar in gameplay to Ivan 'Ironman' Stewart's Super Off Road.
 Players earned money based on their race finishing positions, which was spent on improving their car.
 The race season culminated with the Tradewest Speed Bowl, which loosely resembled the Indianapolis 500.

 Tracks

-There are 14 tracks in the arcade version, all of which are based on actual IndyCar racetracks.
-The NES port includes 9 of those tracks though all have been renamed.
+There are 14 tracks in the arcade version, all of which are based on actual Indy car circuits.
+The NES port includes nine of those tracks though all were renamed.
 Pocono, which is based on Pocono Raceway, has been inexplicably moved to Illinois.
 Indianapolis has been renamed Tradewest after the publisher of the NES version.
 The NES Michigan track is not the same as the arcade-exclusive track of the same name.